Logiqx/gpx-ideas/docs/extensions/README.md

 - Adhere to existing GPX [standards](../standards.md)
 - Identify general categories and group similar items together in separate schemas
   - Use three letter abbreviations - e.g. "gpx_met.xsd" and `<met:xyz>` for meteorological extensions

-- 100% compatible with existing GPX readers, including Garmin software such as Connect, MapSource, etc
+- Maintain 100% compatibility with existing GPX readers, including Garmin software such as Connect, MapSource, etc

 #### Diving In

-Feel free to look at some of the [examples](examples/README.md) first, prior to looking at the finer details of the extensions.
+Feel free to look at some of the [examples](examples/README.md) first, prior to looking at the extensions in more detail.

 | Schema                       | Description                |
 | ---------------------------- | -------------------------- |